Stackclash/5e-vault/5. Mechanics/Rules/Variant Rules/Firearms.md

 ## Proficiency

 It's up to you to decide whether a character has proficiency with a firearm.
 Characters in most D&D worlds wouldn't have such proficiency.
-During their downtime, characters can use the Downtime Activity: Training rules in the "Player's Handbook" to acquire proficiency, assuming that they have enough ammunition to keep the weapons working while mastering their use.
+During their downtime, characters can use the [[\5.
+Mechanics\Rules\Variant Rules\Downtime Activity Training.md|Downtime Activity: Training]] rules in the "Player's Handbook" to acquire proficiency, assuming that they have enough ammunition to keep the weapons working while mastering their use.

 ## Properties